tytydraco/yessleep/out/Theres_something_uncanny_about_the_new_residents_here.md

 “If I may ask... whereabouts is it that you come from Jaspar?”
 I said politely as I could.

 “Oh.” he said taking pause...
-“I am from Mertzagovia.”
+“I am from Mertzegovia.”

 I was surprised because when I was young I would often study maps and geography to pass the time.
 I had never heard of it.